You’re in Curacao (or Curaçao), and you’ve got one day to do it ALL.

-Most people that are in the “one day” scenario are arriving via cruise ship, so my little tour here starts at the Mega Pier cruise port where you cruise ship will likely be docked.
-If you wish to make this day trip and you aren’t on a cruise ship – start at the Rif Fort.
+Most people in the “one-day” scenario arrive via cruise ship, so my little tour here starts at the Mega Pier cruise port, where your cruise ship will likely be docked.
+If you wish to make this day trip and you aren’t on a cruise ship – start at the Rif Fort in Willemstad.

 1. Rif Fort

 Walk out of the secure port area to your right-hand side and through the Rif Fort.

-The Rif Fort has this fantastic-looking infinity pool that looks like it is going right into the ocean.
+The Rif Fort also has this fantastic-looking infinity pool that looks like it is going right into the ocean.

-You are in Otrobanda now, quickly browse the vendors on the west side of Emma Bay and take some photos of the beautiful coloured buildings across the Bay.
+Now in Otrobanda, you can quickly browse the vendors on the west side of Emma Bay and take some photos of the beautiful coloured buildings across the Bay.